When Someone You Love Is Hurting Themselves

 You don't have to be perfect.
 You just have to keep showing up.

-If you or someone you know is in crisis, please contact the 988 Suicide & Crisis Lifeline by calling or texting 988.
+If you or a loved one is struggling with self-harm, anxiety, depression, or emotional distress, professional support can help.
+Seeking help is a sign of strength — not weakness.
+Please contact the 988 Suicide & Crisis Lifeline by calling or texting 988.

 This post is for informational purposes and does not replace professional mental health advice.